axisgroup/evaluation-toolkit/3.Plan-the-test/README.md

 And while at first this choice can seem overwhelming, it is important to realize that real-life constraints such as our research questions or our users' availability can help us narrow down the choices.
 In the next section we will attempt to break down the various steps involved when planning a usability test and provide some guidelines for each.

-## Recruiting users/evaluators for your test
+## Recruiting users or evaluators for your test

 > After all the work with personas, by now you should have a clear idea of your target users.
 It also helps to segment your users based on behavior.
 In fact, you shouldn’t obsess over demographics.
 The biggest differentiator will likely be whether users have prior experience or are knowledgeable about their domain or industry — not gender, age, or geography.
 > Knowing who to recruit is just the first step.
 The more involved part is finding and recruiting them.
 Jeff Sauro outlines the 7 best ways to [locate the ideal users](https://measuringu.com/finding-users/) for your testing.